EBay Inc. v. MercExchange, L.L.C.: Background

 As the legal battle dragged on, MercExchange cut its workforce from more than 40 employees to just three.
-MercExchange also was derided as a "patent troll" – inventors who use the threat of injunctions to extract hefty legal settlements for violating patents of dubious value.
+MercExchange also was derided as a "patent troll".

 Opinion of the Court

 The Supreme Court overturned the Federal Circuit's approval of the injunction, holding that nothing in the Patent Act eliminated the traditional reliance on weighing the equitable factors considered in determining whether an injunction should issue.
 But it also ruled that District Court erred in denying an injunction on the basis that MercExchange does not itself practice the patented invention.

 That test requires a plaintiff to demonstrate: (1) that it has suffered an irreparable injury; (2) that remedies available at law are inadequate to compensate for that injury; (3) that considering the balance of hardships between the plaintiff and defendant, a remedy in equity is warranted; and (4) that the public interest would not be disserved by a permanent injunction.
 The decision to grant or deny such relief is an act of equitable discretion by the district court, reviewable on appeal for abuse of discretion. (...)
 Neither the District Court nor the Court of Appeals below fairly applied these principles.

 Although the District Court recited the traditional four-factor test, 275 F.Supp.2d, at 711, it appeared to adopt certain expansive principles suggesting that injunctive relief could not issue in a broad swath of cases.
 Most notably, it concluded that a “plaintiff's willingness to license its patents” and “its lack of commercial activity in practicing the patents” would be sufficient to establish that the patent holder would not suffer irreparable harm if an injunction did not issue.
 Id., at 712.
 But traditional equitable principles do not permit such broad classifications.
 For example, some patent holders, such as university researchers or self-made inventors, might reasonably prefer to license their patents, rather than undertake efforts to secure the financing necessary to bring their works to market themselves.
 Such patent holders may be able to satisfy the traditional four-factor test, and we see no basis for categorically denying them the opportunity to do so.

 The court noted that it had consistently rejected invitations to replace traditional equitable considerations with a rule allowing automatic injunctions in its copyright law cases such as New York Times Co. v.
 Tasini, 533 U.S. 483 (2001).